Endxxr/EnderScreenShare/README.md

 | enderss.bypass |              Disables controls on a player              |
 | enderss.report       |         Allow the player to report other players          |

-## Known Issues
-- The control will bug if the SS Server isn't joinable

 ## Report a bug
 - Join my discord at https://discord.gg/PhMbS3jtAJ or PM (!
 Ender#0069)